MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/simple-winui-example.md

 ms.localizationpriority: medium
 ---

-# A simple C++/WinRT Windows UI Library example
+# A basic C++/WinRT Windows UI Library example

-This topic walks you through the process of adding simple support for the [Windows UI (WinUI) Library](https://github.com/Microsoft/microsoft-ui-xaml) to your C++/WinRT project.
+This topic walks you through the process of adding basic support for the [Windows UI (WinUI) Library](https://github.com/Microsoft/microsoft-ui-xaml) to your C++/WinRT project.
 Incidentally, the Windows UI Library is itself written in C++/WinRT.

 > [!NOTE]
 > The Windows UI (WinUI) Library toolkit is available as NuGet packages that you can add to any existing or new project using Visual Studio, as we'll see in this topic.
 For more background, setup, and support info, see [Getting started with the Windows UI Library](/uwp/toolkits/winui/getting-started).